leopold-tech/MortgageCalc/README.md

 # MortgageCalc
-A mortgage calculator written in Java
+_A mortgage calculator written in Java_

+- Used loops
+- Used imports
+- Clean code with OOP functionality: methods